CONCEPT DEVELOPMENT

 Having spent time with owner Leigh Hutchinson developing her initial thoughts, our next order of business was to FOCUS all strategy and decision-making around a crystal clear VISION: to provide a venue where Leigh could be completely and effortlessly herself.
 Leigh didn’t need to be the next Marcella Hazan, but she could be a gracious tour guide, bringing guests on an IMMERSIVE journey through family memories, Italian experiences and her unique expression of Italian cuisine and culture.
 We helped her evolve her initial vision, moving beyond terms like “authentic,” “rustic” and “nostalgic” and instead building an EXPERIENCE grounded in honesty, sincerity and reverie.

-D Magazine put it best, 4 months after opening: “It’s Italian right down to the philosophy … Via Triozzi’s best dishes may be nothing fancy, but that’s what makes them so appealing.
+D Magazine put it best, four months after the debut: “It’s Italian right down to the philosophy … Via Triozzi’s best dishes may be nothing fancy, but that’s what makes them so appealing.
 After a year of dinner as see-and-be- seen theater, a nice slab of lasagna at grandmother’s house is just what we need.”

 Working with Via Triozzi proved to be the perfect project for the combined talents of the 3BG: